ferritti/SATPhaseTransition/README.md

 ## Description
 This project, developed for the Artificial Intelligence exam, explores the phase transition phenomenon in random SAT problems using the WalkSAT algorithm.
 It includes the generation of random k-CNF formulas, the verification of their satisfiability, and the analysis of results through graphs.

-For more details on the implementation and results, refer to the report [here](https://github.com/ferritti/SATPhaseTransition/blob/main/SATPhaseTransition.pdf).
+For more details on the implementation and results, refer to the report (in Italian) [here](https://github.com/ferritti/SATPhaseTransition/blob/main/SATPhaseTransition.pdf).

 ## Source Files Structure
 - **`kcnf_generator.py`**